Castagna and Walsh - The Worry Zone

 ugarte

-Quote from: BearLover on Today at 05:45:53 AMRight, I'm saying that you're ascribing sunk cost fallacy to NHL GMs, but I think they're smarter than that.
+Quote from: BearLover on April 02, 2026, 05:45:53 AMRight, I'm saying that you're ascribing sunk cost fallacy to NHL GMs, but I think they're smarter than that.
 I also think you're overstating the difference between a mid- and late-round draft pick.
 We're not talking about Macklin Celebrini here.
 Yes, draft round is a signal of how highly an NHL team values a player.
 It's not nothing.
 But I don't believe the Flames would view/treat Castagna any differently if he were drafted in the 6th round, or Walsh any differently if he were drafted in the 3rd round.

 First, I don't think they are much smarter than that.
 Very sophisticated systems chase sunk costs all the time.
 But second (and more importantly imo) I am also saying that draft position matters because the non-production aspects are baked into the earlier evaluation and remain a significant factor in how they see the players years later.